 arduous journey of 15 kms on foot everyday to reach their schools.

-The 30-seater bus costing Rs 10 lakhs would ferry the students of villages Senge,
+The 30-seater bus costing 10 lakhs would ferry the students of villages Senge, Nyukmadung,

-Nyukmadung, Lish, Lish Gompache, Lubrang, Ramacamp, Lungrum, Sappercamp to various
+Lish, Lish Gompache, Lubrang, Ramacamp, Lungrum, Sappercamp to various schools at

-schools at Dirang at a very nominal fare.
-The overall management and supervision
+Dirang at a very nominal fare.
+The overall management and supervision of the bus

-Speaking to this reporter, Lubrang ASM Leiki Wangda along with many panchayat leaders
+Speaking to this reporter, Lubrang ASM Leiki Wangda along with many panchayat leade

 and students said that the bus service will go a long way in bringing in much respite